Botulinum toxin a

 This section has been translated automatically.

 Heat-labile 150 kDa exotoxin of Clostridium botulinum (anaerobic, gram-positive bacterium).
-First used medicinally in 1979 for the treatment of strabismus.
+First used as a drug for the treatment of strabismus in 1979.
 Approved as a drug since 1993.
-The light chain of botulinum toxin is a zinc endopeptidase.
-This enyzm is taken up into nerve cells by endoyztosis.
-There it leads to an enzymatic destruction of the exocytosis proetin SNAP-25 anchored to the axolem, thus blocking the endocytotic release of acetylcholine.
+The light chain of the botulinum toxin is a zinc endopeptidase.
+This enzyme is absorbed into nerve cells through endocytosis.
+There it leads to enzymatic destruction of the exocytosis proetin SNAP-25 anchored to the axolemma, thus blocking the endocytotic release of acetylcholine.

 Pharmacodynamics (Effect)